-Polish Borscht is a traditional soup served with mushroom dumplings (uszka) on Christmas Eve in Poland.
-It's slightly acidic and sweet, earthy, peppery, with a hint of garlic and wild mushrooms.
+Polish barszcz soup is a clear beet broth, slightly sour, sweet, earthy and peppery, with a hint of garlic and wild mushrooms.
 It requires few ingredients and is incredibly easy to make.
 Ready in under an hour!

-Polish borscht, called 'barszcz' (pronounced 'BAR-shch), is a type of beet soup that's served without beets, as a clear broth (which is why it's also called 'barszcz czysty', which means 'clear borscht').
-It's also known as 'barszcz czerwony' (meaning 'red borscht', to distinguish it from 'white borscht', a traditional soup made at Easter), as well as 'barszcz wigilijny' ('Christmas Eve borscht').
+Barszcz (pronounced 'BAR-shch), is a type of borscht (beet soup) that's served as a clear broth (which is why it is also called 'barszcz czysty', which means 'clear borscht').
+It is also known as 'barszcz czerwony' (meaning 'red borscht', to distinguish it from 'white borscht', a traditional soup made at Easter), as well as 'barszcz wigilijny' ('Christmas Eve borscht').

 - Beets: use fresh, not ready-cooked from the store.